 - Inclusive yet simple – this comprehensive system should be more effective, acting more quickly than any piecemeal legislation, carbon taxes, emissions trading schemes or pricing policies.
 Even contentious sectors like aviation, shipping, inbuilt or imported emissions, as well as every government service, will be required to pay in carbon tokens as well as money.
 It is an all-inclusive approach where any significant loopholes or exclusions will have to be deliberately and hopefully transparently build into the system.

 - Equitable payment for carbon drawdown – it pays for carbon drawdown (AKA carbon capture, CO2 removal, negative emissions, direct air capture (DAC)).
 This allows schemes such as tree planting, reforestation, restoring peat bogs, or mechanical CO2 sequestration to be funded in carbon tokens from a single, central authority, circumventing the argument of who has to pay for CO2 removal.
 We all pay.
 For example, the government could pay in carbon tokens for the sequestration of carbon in soils via sustainable farming practices or rewilding, the protection of ocean carbon sinks, etc. If the world adopted carbon allowances, the global carbon budget of remaining allowable emissions would become the primary reference point for global carbon accounting.
 The protection and reforestation of the world’s major forest blocks would also feed into the global carbon accounting, allowing for their funding in carbon tokens before allowable emissions are divided up into national budgets.
-This would create the basis for a transparent, equitable international negotiations.
+This would create the basis for transparent, equitable international negotiations.

 - One regulatory body – such a carbon drawdown payments facility establishes a single point of governance, a clear path to financing projects, improving and regulating today’s over-complex and sometimes questionable carbon offsetting industry.

-- Control of future emissions – demand-side taxes and emissions trading schemes are a pretty blunt instrument.
-In the carbon allowances framework, government-issued carbon tokens flow back from consumers through the supply chain to the original producer of the fossil fuels, directly reflecting the amount of fossil fuels extracted from the ground by the oil, gas and coal industry and thereby providing a guarantee of the amount of emissions reduction taking place.
+- Control of future emissions – demand-side taxes and emissions trading schemes are pretty blunt instruments.
+In the carbon allowances framework, government-issued carbon tokens flow from consumers through the supply chain to the original producer of the fossil fuels, directly reflecting the amount of fossil fuels extracted from the ground by the oil, gas and coal industry and thereby providing a guarantee of the amount of emissions reduction taking place.